About This Chapter

 Ecology Overview - Chapter Summary and Learning Objectives

-- How populations interact with their ecosystems
+- Explaining how populations interact with their ecosystems

-- What happens when ecosystems are disrupted
+- Understanding what happens when ecosystems are disrupted

-- Different ecosystems that exist on earth
+- Identifying the different ecosystems that exist on earth

 |The Environment, Levels of Ecology, and Ecosystems||Learn the difference between an environment and an ecosystem as defined by the scientists who study them.|